German composer (c. 17 December 1770 26 March 1827) of Classical Music, generally considered one of the most talented and influential of all time.

 - For Happiness: The recitative of Beethoven's Ninth Symphony, set to snippets of Schiller's Ode to Joy is about happiness being the right and desire of every human being.

-- Hero-Worshipper: The story behind Beethoven's Symphony No. 3 was that he created it with the life of Napoleon Bonaparte in mind.
+- Hero-Worshipper: The story behind Beethoven's Symphony No. 3 in E♭ major was that he created it with the life of Napoléon Bonaparte in mind.
 The main reason was Beethoven viewed Napoleon as a rebel hero during The French Revolution.
-When the Frenchman went all A God Am I and declared himself emperor, Beethoven lost it - he seized the title page of his work and tore it in half before throwing it to the floor - and renamed the symphony "Eroica" instead of "Bonaparte".
+When the Frenchman went all A God Am I and declared himself emperor, Beethoven lost it - he seized the title page of his work and crossed out Napoleon's name so violently that the paper tore - and renamed the symphony "Eroica" instead of "Bonaparte".
 He re-dedicated it as "[A] Heroic Symphony, written to celebrate the memory of a great man", which might be read as Beethoven declaring that Bonaparte was Dead to him, but when Bonaparte actually died, Beethoven remarked "I wrote the music for this sad event seventeen years ago", referring to the second movement of the symphony - the Funeral March.

 - Lets See YOU Do Better: Wellington's Victory is typically seen as absolutely horrible, especially by Beethoven's standards.
 His response to all the criticism was, "What I shit is better than anything you could think up!"
 He was probably right.

-- Music of Note: Ask any person on the street to name a great composer; odds are very good that the first name they think of will be "Beethoven."
+- Music of Note: Ask any person on the street to name a great composer; odds are very good that the first name they think of (assuming it's not Mozart) will be "Beethoven".
 And they'll probably also know that he wrote "Da da da DUM" and the "Ode to Joy" and....

 - One-Woman Song: "Für Elise" is an instrumental piano piece well known by the name of the woman it's dedicated to. note